LungileC/Databricks-exercises-/README.md

 # Databricks-exercises- All my Data Analytics class exercises

-Thois is a collection of basic SQL class exercises to perfect my coding skills
+This is a collection of basic SQL class exercises to perfect my coding skills